jimmyMithamo/tutume/README.md

 ## 📚 Usage

 - Access the app at [http://localhost:5000](http://localhost:5000)
-- Log in as admin or create a new user
+- Log in as admin or create a new user using [http://localhost:5000/admin]
 - Create, assign, and track delivery/service requests

 ---